stellakk75/Web-Design-Challenge/README.md

 # Web-Design-Challenge

-**This assignment creates a visualization dashboard website of weather.
-There are multiple pages created within the dashboard including a landing, 4 visualizations, a comparison, and a data page.**
+**This assignment creates an adaptable visualization dashboard website of weather.
+There are multiple pages created within the dashboard including a landing, 4 visualizations, a comparison, and a data page.
+There is also a functional navigation bar with a drop down menu to link back to each page.**

 * Additional details:
     * Sidebar with previews of plots on landing page and all 4 visualization pages